Identifying vital nodes through augmented random walks on higher-order networks: Methodology Higher-order Augmented Random Walk (HoRW)

 The proposed Higher-order Augmented Random Walk constitutes a two-step procedure, combining upward and downward walks within the ``node-simplex" bipartite graph $\mathcal{G}_b$.
 The transition matrix $W_n$ integrates this two-step random walk by multiplying the upstream and downstream transition matrix, such that:

 This two-step procedure facilitates the transfer of information from simplices back to the original nodes.

-The proposed two-step HoRW model exhibits a tendency for walkers to linger within nodes that are involved in a greater number of higher-order structures.
+In addition, the proposed two-step HoRW model exhibits a tendency for walkers to linger within nodes that are involved in a greater number of higher-order structures.
 Likewise, we note that random walks on bipartite-represented higher-order networks capture only the higher-order characteristics of the network, neglecting the pairwise features.
 Therefore, it is deemed more appropriate to perform random walks on both the higher-order bipartite graph and the classical pairwise graph, i.e., on the multi-order graph, to gain a comprehensive understanding of the network's features.

-We introduce an augmented transition matrix $\widetilde{M}$ to represent the random walk process on the multi-order graph.
+To facilitate this exploration, we introduce an augmented transition matrix $\widetilde{M}$ to represent the random walk process on the introduced multi-order graph.
 Specifically, considering the diverse types of structures, the augmented transition matrix that incorporates higher-order structures necessitates the inclusion of tuning parameter $s$ to accommodate various network structures.
 In mathematics, the augmented transition matrices can be defined with flexibility as follows:

 where $C$ denotes the classical transition matrix employed in pairwise networks. $s$ is a tuning parameter ranging from 0 to 1, providing a multiscale framework for node ranking.

 This definition allows the random walk process to account for both pairwise interactions (captured by $C$) and higher-order interactions (captured by $W$), while selectively emphasizing one of them based on the value of $s$.
 When higher-order effects dominate the network, a larger value of $s$ is preferred to prioritize random wandering on the higher-order bipartite graph.
 Conversely, when the network is dominated by pairwise interactions, a smaller value of $s$ should be chosen to give more weight to the pairwise subgraph on the multi-order graph.
 Under some conditions, when $s=0$, nodes travel exclusively through the pairwise graph; whereas when $s=1$, nodes traverse solely within $\mathcal{G}_b$.
 Furthermore, when $s=0.5$, nodes traverse both higher-order bipartite and pairwise subgraphs with equal probability.
 Therefore, $\widetilde{M}$ represents the random walk process on the multi-order graph.